Article Translations: (Spanish)

 - feel proud of what they can do

-- believe in themselves, even when they don't succeed at first
+- believe in themselves, even when they don't do well at first

 - accept themselves, even when they make mistakes